tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

     ![Target New Seed](../images/Panacea-ModLoader/Target%20New%20Seed.png)

 6. Be sure to click on the check box next to the seed, then click on `Build` and `Build and Run` to enable the mod in game.
 Note the 5 buttons to the right of the mod list.
-The First button places a mod at the top of the list.
+The first button places a mod at the top of the list.
 The second moves a mod up the list one space, the third moves it down the list by one space.
-The Green '+' icon is a shortcut to install a new mod, while the Red "-" icon is a shortcut to deleting a mod
+The green '+' icon is a shortcut to install a new mod, while the red "-" icon is a shortcut to deleting a mod
 	- `How to install a new seed in the future:` Create a new zip seed file using the generator.
 Delete the current seed from your Mods Manager.
 Add the new zip seed to your Mods Manager.
 Enable the seed and then `Build and Run`

     ![Enable New Seed](../images/Panacea-ModLoader/Enable%20New%20Seed.png)